 I found 25 buttons from a collection that I had.
 I love these buttons – especially their varying hues and textures all although within the same color family.

-I spaced the buttons out and then sewed them on.
-I put four buttons under the tree for the presents I was going to make.
+First, I spaced the buttons out, and then I sewed them on.
+Also, I put four buttons under the tree for the presents I was going to make.

 Now came for the daunting part – 25 shapes to make!
 Yet, an idea dawned on me… cookie cutters!
 I used my Christmas cookie cutters to trace a bunch of the shapes – the gingerbread man, snowman, and candy cane, to name a few.

 If you are trying to cut down on the work, you could use just a few shapes and repeat them.